 Youth Participants must be at least 16 years of age or older.
 A parent or chaperone must accompany youth attendees under eighteen.
 The chaperone must be at least twenty-one years old and registered for the full Colloquium or as a Companion.
 A temporary guardian form and release must be on file with the CMAA before anyone under the age of eighteen may be admitted to the Colloquium by sending the completed form in advance (electronic copy is fine).
 The original must be given to the chaperone/temporary guardian.
 If the youth participant is not accompanied by a parent, a medical treatment authorization form must also be provided to the chaperone or guardian and a copy provided to us in advance by email.
 You must also prepare a signed release form for Loyola University.

 Be sure to indicate the day(s) for which you are registering and note that the fee for full convention registration is usually less than the fee for multiple days.
 Daily registration is not available online; it must be done on the registration form.
 Daily Registrations include lunch, but do not include banquets.
 If you wish to purchase a ticket for a banquet on a daily registration, you must indicate that on your registration form.
 If you also wish to purchase dining hall meal (either breakfast or dinner), please contact us directly at firstname.lastname@example.org for pricing.

 Companion (Adult): Those registering as companions are welcome to accompany a full Colloquium registrant to all activities except breakouts and choir rehearsals.
-A separate registration form must be filled out for each companion including payment for any additional activities and must include the name of the Full Convention Registrant.
+A separate registration form and release form must be filled out for each companion including payment for any additional activities and must include the name of the Full Convention Registrant.
 Companion registration is not available online; it must be done using the downloadable registration form.